aramisentreri/diamond-matching/README.md

 # diamond_matching
-My django app that tells you the right price for a diamond Updated so that it can now be modified using git
+My django app that tells you the right price for a diamond Updated so that it can now be modified using git, and my gf is the best